Skip to main content

 Strings and hexdump

-The next step is to search the binary for strings.
+Since running under Wine gave limited raw data, the next step was to look inside the binary itself.
 Fortunately, it does not appear to be stripped.
 Here are some of the more interesting strings I came across:

 Embarcadero Delphi for Win32 compiler version 35.0 (28.0.46141.0937)